OpenAlea development guidelines#

 environment: doc/environment.yml

-This file will tell ReadTheDocs to build the documentation using the environment describe in the doc/environment.yml file and to set up the environment using mambaforge.
+This file will tell ReadTheDocs to build the documentation using the environment describe in the doc/environment.yml file (you can also use conda/environment.yml) and to set up the environment using mambaforge.

 The documentation should be written in the doc folder of the package and should contain the following files: